Beli Prenatals are HSA/FSA eligible!

 6. Cut Down Your Alcohol Consumption

-While a little alcohol in moderation won’t necessary affect male fertility, it most certainly won’t help increase sperm count.
+While a little alcohol in moderation won’t necessarily affect male fertility, it most certainly won’t help increase sperm count.
 Numerous studies have shown that heavy drinking can have a huge effect on a man’s fertility and sperm health, and cutting back can be one of the best ways to increase your chances of pregnancy.
 What’s more, this moderation is often reflected very quickly, within just a few weeks, in elevated testosterone levels.

 7. Avoid Overheating